 The study is now a few years old, but seems to have already made some accurate predictions.
 For example, you’ve probably received a “robocall”, a task once was performed by a person.

 The crux of the study is in the researchers’ identification of three key job characteristics they refer to as “bottlenecks to computerization.”
 The degree to which a job encompasses one or more of these “bottlenecks” predicts the probability (and time) required for technology to be able to perform that job.
 These three bottlenecks include: 1) Fine Perception and Manipulation, 2) Creative Intelligence and 3) Social Intelligence.

-The three bottlenecks were further broken down into seven more discreet tasks.
-Of these seven tasks, Social Intelligence encompasses a majority of four – and psychology is integral to social intelligence.
+These three bottlenecks were further broken down into seven more discreet tasks.
+Of these seven tasks, social intelligence encompasses a majority of four – and psychology is integral to social intelligence.

 The practical implication is that if your job requires you to “read” people or influence them, particularly in emotional ways, you’re likely safe from seeing a robot at your desk one morning anytime soon.

 Specifically, the study predicts that social workers, therapists and teachers should have relatively long careers as far as “automation threat” is concerned.
 Psychologist, is also in the top 20 of the 700 jobs ranked according to the difficulty of automation.